Special Considerations in Solid Organ Transplant, Hematopoietic Stem Cell Transplant, and Cellular Immunotherapy Candidates, Donors, and Recipients

 If SARS-CoV-2 Infection Is Detected or Strongly Suspected

-If SARS-CoV-2 is detected or if infection is strongly suspected in a potential SOT donor or candidate, transplant should be deferred, if possible (BIII).
-The optimal disease-free interval before transplantation is not known.
-The risks of viral transmission should be balanced against the risks to the candidate, such as progression of the underlying disease and risk of mortality if the candidate does not receive the transplant.
-This decision should be continually reassessed as conditions evolve.
-For HCT and cellular therapy candidates, current guidelines recommend deferring transplants or immunotherapy procedures, including peripheral blood stem cell mobilization, bone marrow harvest, T cell collection, and conditioning/lymphodepletion in recipients who test positive for SARS-CoV-2 or who have clinical symptoms that are consistent with infection.
+Donors for solid organ transplants who test positive for SARS-CoV-2 are medically ineligible for donation.22 Current guidelines recommend deferring transplants or immunotherapy procedures, including peripheral blood stem cell mobilization, bone marrow harvest, T cell collection, and conditioning/lymphodepletion, in HCT and cellular immunotherapy candidates who test positive for SARS-CoV-2 or who have clinical symptoms that are consistent with infection.
 Final decisions should be made on a case-by-case basis while weighing the risks of delaying or altering therapy for the underlying disease.

-Transplant Recipients with COVID-19
+Transplant Recipients With COVID-19

 Risk of Graft Rejection